"Many Bots" design approach

-- Delete the dialogs that Order Bot is not responsible for, i.e., the Welcome, Goodbye, Fallback, and Escalation dialogs.
+- Delete the dialogs that Order Bot isn't responsible for, i.e., the Welcome, Goodbye, Fallback, and Escalation dialogs.

-Verify that the Billing Question and Order Status dialogs are still set to be triggered using their associated intents.
+Verify that the Make Payment and Order Status dialogs are still set to be triggered using their associated intents.

-As long as you are still in the same account, this link remains active.
+As long as you are still in the same account, these links remain active.
 If you have created a new account for your "Many bots" group, you will need to export and import the previously created domain into the new account.

-As much of the functionality of the Small Talk Bot has yet to be constructed, you will create this bot from scratch and associate it with the "Many bots" group.
+As much of the functionality of the Service Bot has yet to be constructed, you will create this bot from scratch and associate it with the "Many bots" group.